edunford/tidysynth/README.md

 ### Inference

-For inference, the method relies on repeating the method (i.e. generating placebo synthetic controls) for every donor in the donor pool exactly as was done for the treated unit.
-By setting `generate_placebos = TRUE` when initializing the `synth_tbl` object with `synthetic_control()`, placebo cases are automatically generated when constructing the sythetic control of interest.
-This makes it easy to explore rarity of the causal quantity is for the treated unit when compared to the placebos.
+For inference, the method relies on repeating the method for every donor in the donor pool exactly as was done for the treated unit — i.e. generating *placebo* synthetic controls).
+By setting `generate_placebos = TRUE` when initializing the `synth_tbl` object with `synthetic_control()`, placebo cases are automatically generated when constructing the synthetic control of interest.
+This makes it easy to explore how unique difference between the observed and synthetic unit is when compared to the placebos.

 ``` r